 One of those pubs that only “those in the know” know (so don’t go telling everyone), despite overlooking the Thames.
 The roads don’t make it here, so get the rucksack on and hike from the National Trust car park in Cookham.
-The circular walk takes in woodland, open fields and riverside views and lasts around four hours (plus however long you feel like spending in the pub, of course.)
+The circular walk takes in woodland, open fields and riverside views and lasts around four hours (plus drinking time, of course.)

 Skirrid Mountain Inn sits in Breacon Beacons park, with views of Black mountains.
 Although you can get to it fairly easily on four wheels, the gnarlier folk take to the Offa’s Dyke Path which passes nearby.
 The inn also happens to be the oldest in Wales and is said to be haunted (by ghosts, not lost hikers)